AnandChowdhary/deliverabilityguide.com/README.md

 ### Personalize the messaging

 Using variables like "Hi {firstName}" is no longer enough as recipients are receiving too many outbound emails and can easily tell if it's a template.
 The more personalized your message, the less likely it is to be flagged as spam by recipients which does a lot of damage to your sending reputation.
-You should either write personalized emails manually, or use an automated tool like FirstQuadrant that does this for you.
+You should either write personalized emails manually, or use an automated tool like that does this for you, for example using a large language model.
 At the very least, you should personalize the first sentence of your email to make it seem like it's not a template.

 ### Randomize the body content